 2. Discipleship Stage

-It usually lasts two years and aims to verify and strengthen the vocational choice through discipleship.
+It normally lasts two years and aims to verify and strengthen the vocational choice through discipleship.

-Here the seminarian lives the interior life through following Jesus, grows in virtues, dedicates himself to the study of Philosophy and actively participates in social and charitable activities.
+Here the seminarian lives the interior life by following Jesus, grows in virtues, dedicates himself to the study of Philosophy and actively participates in social-charitable activities.

-In this stage we have Álvaro and Carlos, deepening their spiritual and pastoral life.
+In this stage we have Álvaro and Carlos, deepening in spiritual and pastoral life.

-It usually lasts three years and is devoted to the assimilation and identification with the being and ministry of the diocesan priest.
+It normally lasts three years and is devoted to the assimilation and identification with the being and ministry of the diocesan presbyter.

-The seminarian is configured to Christ, the Good Shepherd, integrating all aspects of his personality in the choice of the presbyterate.
+The seminarian is configured to Christ, the Good Shepherd, integrating all aspects of his personality into the choice for the presbyterate.

-He deepens in prayer, personal communion with God, the study of Theology and on weekends he dedicates himself to pastoral work in the parish to which he is assigned.
+He deepens in prayer, relationship with God, the study of Theology, and on weekends devotes himself to pastoral work in the parish where he is assigned.

-In this stage we have Andrés, in his third year of the seminary:
+In this stage we have Andrés, in his third year of seminary:

-And Andoni and Miguel, in the sixth year, growing in experience and pastoral dedication.
+And Andoni and Miguel, in sixth year, growing in experience and pastoral dedication.

 4. Pastoral Stage

-It is the year of pastoral insertion and of final preparation for the presbyterate.
+It is the year of pastoral insertion and of definitive preparation for the presbyterate.

-It is the synthesis of the formation journey, where usually the orders of the diaconate are received and, at the end, the priesthood.
+It is the synthesis of the formative journey, where the orders of the diaconate are normally received and, at the end, the priesthood.

-It is about living the total giving of life and service to all, consolidating everything learned in the previous stages.
+It is about living the total gift of life and service to all, consolidating everything learned in the previous stages.

-Here we have David, Ion and Manu, living the mission of serving with the heart of a shepherd.
+Here we have David, Ion, and Manu, living the mission of serving with a pastor’s heart.

 .webp)